marcoverpas/EAEPE_summer_school_2024/README.md

 1. Each industry uses only one technique to produce one product

-1. Prices are set based on reproduction conditions
+1. Prices are determined by reproduction conditions

 1. The composition of both consumption and government spending is exogenously defined